-If this sounds like you as a manager, I’m going to squash these myths and tell you the real deal!
+If this sounds like you as a manager, I’m going to squash these misbeliefs and tell you the real deal!

-Tools like Google Docs are great for seeing who is working on documents and the live changes being made to them.
+Tools like Google Docs are great for seeing who is working on documents and the live changes being made to a document.
 You can also see past changes, who has made them and when.

-As with employees, you can set your VA deadlines, agree how to provide updates, like providing screenshots or a free screen sharing tool, such as Team Viewer.
+As with employees, you can set your VA deadlines, agree how to go about providing regular updates on the task, such as providing screenshots or a free screen sharing tool, such as Team Viewer.

-Agreeing with your VA how to make themselves accountable for each task works well.
+Agree with your VA how best to make themselves accountable for each task works well.
 This can be a daily or weekly breakdown of completed tasks, a checklist of customers called or a shared spreadsheet document.

 Need a meeting to go over details?
-Set up a time to talk with your VA to talk that same day.
+Send your VA a quick email and set up a time to talk that same day.

 VAs are Available 24/7

-Some managers believe they can call upon their VA at any time of day or night.
-While it’s true that some VAs offer extra hours during evenings and weekends, some are only available at certain times of the day or night.
+Some managers believe that they can call upon their VA at any time of day or night.
+While it’s true that some VAs do offer extra hours in the evenings or weekends, some are only available at certain times of the day or night.

-If they work evenings or weekends, it doesn’t necessarily mean they’re available to work at any time.
-Iron out available times with your VA beforehand – when is the best time to call them or send new tasks?
+Iron out available times with your VA beforehand – when is the best time to call them or send them new tasks?

-While it’s true that for some industries, workflow, communication and creativity work better when there are staff working from the same office, there are many sectors where communication works well for remote staff.
+While it’s true that for some industries, workflow, communication and creativity work better when there are staff working from the same office.
+However, there are many sectors where communication works well for remotely-based staff.

-Many of these offer a video call option, so that you can see the person, or people you’re speaking with, as if they’re in the room with you.
+Many of these offer a video call option, so that you can see the person, or people, you’re speaking with and be more involved in the conversation, as if they’re right there in the room with you.
 Even organisational tools, such as Trello, provide a way of sending frequent messages to one another to send quick updates or explain a particular task.

-If you still have a need for that team meeting, there are many modern, trendy work spaces that can be hired as a one-off when you need them.
-Rather than paying to maintain an office, you simply hire a space to meet your VA or team to share ideas and plan actions for your projects.
+If you still have a real need for that team meeting, there are so many modern, trendy workspaces that can be hired as a one-off, as and when you need them.
+Rather than paying to maintain an office, you simply pay for a single space to meet with your VA or team to share out ideas and get some actions on the projects you have.

-It all depends how you prefer to communicate.
-If your preference really is to talk in person, you can always arrange to meet in a quiet coffee bar or cafe.
+It all depends on how you prefer to communicate, but if your preference is really to communicate in person, you could always arrange to meet in a quiet coffee bar or cafe.